ctrl-vi/cse480e-accessibility/GSBA Accessibility Assessment/Website Accessibility Assessment Reflection.md

 My favorite part of this tool was how neat and easy-to-read the summary was.
 The UI added to the experience, letting me know *exactly* where the errors were (as well as categories to see what areas of accessibility needed more attention).
 When clicking on an error, it would direct you to the location in the website, as well as.
 Contrast being its own section was a good choice, as it also allows for easy analysis of what could potentially be a better color choice.

 I dislike how the sidebar cannot hide.
 Sometimes I wanted to have more real-estate to view the code.
-It would have been nice to have a tab to the left where I could pull up DOM .
+It would have been nice to have a tab to the left where I could pull up the HTML.
+I also wish that there was a way to go to certain things.
+For example, there was an empty link but every time I clicked on it, it did not navigate to where the empty link was.

 ### How did you use it to check POUR?

 Thankfully, WAVE checks for WCAG compliance, and WCAG is based on the principles of POUR.
 The different errors cite which standards and guidelines of WCAG may be violated.
 While this is automatic, I also made sure that the citations were correct, and interpretted the output for myself, ensuring the given error matches the actual output in the browser.
+Overall, it was a good tool to find some initial violations, but failed at picking up on more nuanced issues.

 ## Accessibility Rules Competency